mittwald/api-client-js/packages/models/README.md

 you must create a new instance to get an updated model and propagate it throughout the runtime code.

-This also applies for operations initiated at your client-side.
-For example when you call the `updateDescription` method on a project, the project instance will still have the old description.
+This also applies for operations initiated at client-side.
+For example when the `updateDescription` method is called on a project, the project instance will still have the old description.

 "Watching for changes" is not scope of this package and will be implemented in